cowdao-grants/rfps/RFP-01.md

      */
     function setExitDelay(uint256 delay) external auth;
     /**
-     * Allow `token` to be used as collateral for the sub-pool.
-Setting `min` to 0
-     * will be interpreted as the collateral being invalid.
-     * @dev This function can also be used to update the minimum collateral required
+     * Set the minimum collateral required for $COW
-     * @dev Emits an event `SetCollateral` when updating the collateral */ function setMinCollateral(IERC20 token, uint256 min) external auth;
+     * @dev Emits an event when setting the minimum collateral
+     * @param cowAmt The minimum amount of COW required */ function setMinCow(uint256 cowAmt) external auth;
     /**
-     * Fine a sub-pool and send the proceeds to the caller
+     * Bill a sub-pool and send the proceeds to the caller
+     * The `auth` is unable to bill the sub-pool if the sub-pool has announced an exit
+     * and the `delay` has elapsed.
-     * @param pool Which sub-pool to fine
+     * @param pool Which sub-pool to bill
-     * @param tokens The tokens to fine
+     * @param tokens The tokens to bill
-     * @param amts The amount of tokens to fine
+     * @param amts The amount of tokens to bill
+     * @param reason The reason for the bill (fine, etc)
-     * @dev Emits an event `Fine` when fining a sub-pool */ function fine(SubPool pool, IERC20[] calldata tokens, uint256[] calldata amts) external auth;
+     * @dev Emits an event `Bill` when billing a sub-pool */ function bill(SubPool pool, IERC20[] calldata tokens, uint256[] calldata amts, string calldata reason) external auth;

     // --- SubPool authed functions ---

     /**
-     * Indicate a sub-pool's intent to quit the batch auction
+     * Indicate a sub-pool's intent to exit the batch auction
      * At this point the solver whose sub-pool it is is now removed from
      * the competition.
      * This then starts the `delay` timer until exit is allowed.
      * @param pool The sub-pool to announce an exit for
      * @dev Emits an event `AnnounceExit`
      */
-    function announceDestroy(SubPool pool) external onlySubpoolAuth;
+    function announceExit(SubPool pool) external onlySubpoolAuth;
     /**
      * Withdraw any remaining collateral / cow from the sub-pool.
      * Funds are sent to `msg.sender`.
+     * @dev Will revert if the sub-pool has not announced the exit and/or the
+     * `delay` has not passed.
-     * @dev Should emit an event `SubPoolDestroyed` on the factory */ function finalizeExit(SubPool pool) external onlySubpoolAuth;
+     * @dev MUST emit an event `Exit` on the factory
+     * @dev This function can be called repeatedly so long as the sub-pool has
+     * announced an exit and the `delay` has passed.
+This allows for the
+     * withdrawal of any remaining collateral / cow (or that which was accidentally
+     * sent to the sub-pool).
+     * @param pool The sub-pool whose exit to finalize
+     * @param tokens The tokens to withdraw
+     */
+    function exit(SubPool pool, IERC20[] calldata tokens) external onlySubpoolAuth;
     /**
      * Set the backend URI for the sub-pool
      * @param pool The sub-pool to set the URI for